-Any field staff employee who normally performs the work and who is classified as a Hazardous Material Investigation Specialist 2 (23162), Hazardous Material Investigation Specialist 1 (23161) a Railroad Inspector 1, 2, or 3 (23311, 23312, or 23313, respectively), or a Gas Pipeline Safety Compliance Investigator (23181) and who is not on approved leave will be considered available for overtime.
+Any field staff employee who normally performs the work and who is classified as a Hazardous Material Investigation Specialist 2 (23162), Hazardous Material Investigation Specialist 1 (23161), a Railroad Inspector 1, 2, or 3 (23311, 23312, or 23313, respectively), a Gas Pipeline Safety Compliance Investigator (23181) or a Utility Specialist 2 or 3 (66952, 66953) and who is not on approved leave will be considered available for overtime.
 The type of overtime for field staff covered by this agreement is outlined below by job classification and type of work outlined below may not be all inclusive.

-JOB CLASSIFICATION TYPE OF WORK

-Hazardous Material Investigator Hazmat Incident, CMV

-Specialist 2 (23162) Crash Incident or any

-emergency or situation

-requiring immediate attention

-as determined by the PUCO.

-Railroad Inspector 1, 2, or 3 Any rail related emergency

-(23311, 23312, 23313) or situation requiring

-immediate attention as

-determined by the PUCO.

-determined by the roco.

-Gas Pipeline Safety Compliance Investigator (23181) Any gas pipeline related emergency or situation requiring immediate attention as determined by the PUCO.
+Job Classification Type of Work Hazardous Material Investigator Hazmat Incident, CMV Crash Specialist 2 (23162) Incident or any emergency or situation requiring immediate attention as determined by the PUCO.
+Railroad Inspector 1, 2, or 3 (23311, 23312, 23313) Any rail related emergency or situation requiring immediate attention as determined by the PUCO.
+Gas Pipeline Safety Compliance Any gas pipeline related Investigator (23181) emergency or situation requiring immediate attention as determined by the PUCO.
+Utility Specialist 2 or 3 (66952, Any gas pipeline related 66953) emergency or situation requiring immediate attention as determined by the PUCO.

-Overtime Chart will be offered first to the field staff employee who normally performs the work and is classified as a Hazardous Materials Investigation Specialist 2 a Gas Pipeline Safety Compliance Investigator or a Railroad Inspector 1, 2, 3.
-When determining which employee normally performs the work, PUCO will take into consideration the FRA discipline needed based on the situation (e.g. broken rail, false signal indication, Hazardous spill or leak etc) and who resides nearest to the report-in location which is nearest to the area of need calculated by air miles.
+Overtime Chart will be offered first to the field staff employee who normally performs the work and is classified as a Hazardous Materials Investigation Specialist 2, a Gas Pipeline Safety Compliance Investigator, a Railroad Inspector 1, 2, 3, or a Utility Specialist 2 or 3.
+When determining which employee normally performs the work, PUCO will take into consideration the FRA discipline needed based on the situation (e.g. broken rail, false signal indication, Hazardous spill or leak, etc.) and who resides nearest to the report-in location which is nearest to the area of need calculated by air miles.

 If the person or persons identified above is unavailable, the same criteria will be used for subsequent calls, to the extent practicable.

 Transportation Enforcement Division Inspectors